figure-io/polymer-matrix-diagram/README.md

 <a name="attr-paddingleft"></a>
 #### el.paddingLeft

 Chart canvas left padding; i.e., space between the left canvas edge and the left graph edge.
 Typically needed to create room for a left oriented y-axis.
-If set to `null`, the padding is automatically calculated based on the computed text length of rownames.
+If set to `null`, the padding is automatically calculated based on the computed text length of row names.
 Default is `null`.

 ``` javascript
 el.paddingLeft = 120; // px